Receivable Days Outstanding (RDO): Optimize Cash Flow and Improve Collections

 What is a good Receivable Days Outstanding?

-A “good” RDO varies by industry, but generally, a lower RDO indicates efficient collections.
+A good RDO varies by industry, customer mix, and business model.
+Generally, a lower RDO indicates efficient collections relative to peers.

 How often should RDO be monitored?